noritshka/rock-paper-scissors/README.md

-Odin Project
+# Odin Project: Rock, paper, scissors
-Javascript Fundamentals
+# Works in console only.

-Rock, Paper, Scissors Project
+# This is my first Javascript project.